“Things will fall apart no matter what I do.” “I’m sure they all hate me.” If you say things like this to yourself, mindfulness can help.

 2. Get the negative thoughts out of your head.

 We tend to ruminate over negative thoughts and feelings that seem incomplete.
-An unresolved fight with a spouse or uncertainty over changes at the office can keep us up for nights on end.
+An unresolved fight with a significant other or uncertainty over changes at the office can keep us awake for nights on end.
 While we can’t control how another person will respond or what will happen tomorrow at work, we can control the time and energy we allow for these thoughts.

-Private by nature, we introverts often bottle up our negative thoughts and feelings.
+Private by nature, we introverts may bottle up our negative thoughts and feelings, instead of expressing them.
 But if you’re going to move past them, it’s crucial to get them out of your head.

-Make the self-talk “real” by putting them on paper or speaking them out loud to a trusted friend.
-This will help you view it through a more objective lens — and ultimately make the worry seem less troublesome.
-The idea of doing this may seem intimidating, but the experience is actually really therapeutic.
+Make the self-talk “real” by putting it on paper or speaking it out loud to a trusted friend or your therapist.
+This will help you view it through a more objective lens — which may even make the worry seem less troublesome.
+The idea of doing this may seem intimidating — especially to us introverts, who would rather deal with our problems on our own — but trust me when I say that the experience can be really therapeutic.

 You may even want to set up a daily or weekly routine to write or talk about your negative feelings.
 You could try an exercise called mental chatter.
 This exercise involves writing your thoughts as frequently as possible for two weeks.
 During this time, be careful not to police your thoughts or throw a positive spin on the negative.
 Just let them out as they are.